Circular saw

-A circular saw is a power-saw using a toothed or abrasive disc or blade to cut different materials using a rotary motion spinning around an arbor.
+A circular saw or a buzz saw, is a power-saw using a toothed or abrasive disc or blade to cut different materials using a rotary motion spinning around an arbor.
 A hole saw and ring saw also use a rotary motion but are different from a circular saw.
 Circular saws may also be loosely used for the blade itself.
 Circular saws were invented in the late 18th century and were in common use in sawmills in the United States by the middle of the 19th century.

 A circular saw is a tool for cutting many materials such as wood, masonry, plastic, or metal and may be hand-held or mounted to a machine.
 In woodworking the term "circular saw" refers specifically to the hand-held type and the table saw and chop saw are other common forms of circular saws.
-"Skilsaw" and "Skil saw" have become generic trademarks for conventional hand-held circular saws.
+"Skilsaw" and "Skil saw" have become generic trademarks for conventional hand-held circular saws in the United States of America.
 Circular saw blades are specially designed for each particular material they are intended to cut and in cutting wood are specifically designed for making rip-cuts, cross-cuts, or a combination of both.
 Circular saws are commonly powered by electricity, but may be powered by a gasoline engine or a hydraulic motor which allows it to be fastened to heavy equipment, eliminating the need for a separate energy source.

 History

-There is evidence for the prehistorical use of circular saws by people of Indus valley civilization.
+There is evidence for the prehistorical use of circular saws by people of Indus Valley Civilization during the Bronze Age.
 The same was excavated from the archeological site of Lothal, Gujarat.

 The modern-day circular saw was invented around the end of the 18th century as a rip-saw to convert logs into lumber in sawmills and various claims have been made as to who invented it.
 Before the design was invented, logs were sawn by hand using a pit saw or using powered saws in a sawmill using an up-and-down saw with a reciprocating motion.
 The rotary nature of the circular saw requires more power to operate but cuts faster because the teeth are in constant motion.
 The sound of the circular saw is different from the sound of an up-and-down saw and earned it the nickname buzz-saw.

 Sawmills first used smaller diameter circular saws to resaw dimension lumber such as lath and wall studs and for edging boards.
 As the technology advanced large diameter saw blades began to be used for the head saws and to cut clapboards.

 Claims to the invention of the circular saw include: